Fortuna reports consolidated financial results for 2015

 Time: 9:00 a.m.
 Pacific | 12:00 p.m.
 Eastern

 Replay number (International): +1.201.612.7415

 Fortuna is a growth oriented, silver and base metal producer focused on mining opportunities in Latin America.
-Our primary assets are the Caylloma silver Mine in southern Peru and the San Jose silver-gold Mine in Mexico.
-The company is selectively pursuing acquisition opportunities throughout the Americas.
+Our primary assets are the Caylloma silver mine in southern Peru and the San Jose silver-gold mine in Mexico.
+The company is selectively pursuing acquisition opportunities throughout the Americas and in select other areas.
 For more information, please visit our website at www.fortunasilver.com.

 ON BEHALF OF THE BOARD